FireFly08151/Trinket-M0-dual-temperature-sensor/README.md

 2. Set environment variable SENSOR_COM_PORT to whichever com port your trinket is connected to.

 ## Control PC fans using temp sensor - PowerShell
 1. I use tool called [Fan Control](https://github.com/Rem0o/FanControl.Releases).
 It's a great free tool that accepts file as mock "sensor".
-We can log our liquid temps into files and **Fan Control** will control our fans using this files.
+We can log our liquid temps into files and **Fan Control** will control our fans using these files.
 Download the tool and create new custom sensor.
 2. Launch Windows Scheduler and create new Task:
 - basic: administrator privileges + launch regardless of logged in user
 - trigger: on user login